RIS-WITH/inference_explanation_benchmark/README.md

 The annotations are automatically saved once you complete the annotation of a sample (question + condition + complexity).

+## Full paper
+The full paper can be found at the following url: <a href="https://laas.hal.science/hal-05245534"> Full paper resource </a>

 ## Citation
 If you use this work in your research, please cite the following paper as below: